medialab/minet/docs/cli.md

                               set, will output the cookie's morsels as CSV.
   --url URL                   If given, only returns full cookie header value
                               for this url.
   -o OUTPUT, --output OUTPUT  Path to the output file.
-By default, the results
+Will consider `-` as
-                              will be printed to stdout.
+                              stdout.
+If not given, results will also be printed to stdout.
   -h, --help                  show this help message and exit

 examples: